MicroEJ/docs/Tutorials/tutorialUnderstandMicroEJFirmwareBuild.rst

 * the abstraction layers implementation of the platform architecture and foundations libraries
 * the MicroEJ Simulator and its associated MicroEJ mocks

-The platform .zip files contains:
+The platform .zip files contain:

 * ``<platform>-configuration``: The configuration of the MicroEJ Platform